 Of course, the closing costs are only a small part of the total amount of money you’ll have to pay to acquire a new investment property.
 You should also be working to lower the total amount you expend purchasing your investment.
 Here are some of the ways to ensure you’re getting the best possible deal on your real estate investment:

-•Improve your credit score: If you have an adequate credit score, but not great, you should work to improve it.
+If you have an adequate credit score, but not great, you should work to improve it.
 Poor credit may be impacting your ability to secure the best rates and lending products.
-Oftentimes, people with less-than stellar credit scores end up paying significantly higher interest rates and may be required to purchase mortgage insurance.
+Oftentimes, people with less-than-stellar credit scores end up paying significantly higher interest rates and may be required to purchase mortgage insurance.

 Remember, the first steps in your investment are often the most crucial.
-Saving money upfront, negotiating favorable terms and safeguarding your personal balance sheet are all priorities for any investor.
+Saving money upfront, negotiating favourable terms and safeguarding your balance sheet are all priorities for any investor.
 Doing things right from the outset equates to better returns and long-term fiscal stability from your investment.